-Figure 4: Radiosonde moisture profile test scores.
+Figure 4: Raob moisture profile (dashed) scores

-These results represent the end product of a series of tests which analyze the degree of deviation from a monotonically decreasing $H_20$ vapor profile.
+These results represent the end product of a series of tests which analyze the degree of deviation from a monotonically decreasing $H_20$ vapor mixing ratio profile.
 Moisture profiles exhibiting essentially monotonic decreases with height have low scores.
-Moisture profiles exhibiting multiple layers for which the $H_20$ vapor mixing ratio increases by 15% or more and/or the dew-point lapse rate exceeds triple the dry adiabatic lapse rate have progressively higher scores (NOAA technical report on these methods in draft).
+Moisture profiles exhibiting multiple layers for which the $H_20$ vapor mixing ratio exhibits abrupt changes (increasing followed by decreasing ratios) have progressively higher scores.

-The impact of the moisture profile score on validation is shown in Figure 5.
+The impact of the moisture profile score on validation is shown in Figure 5

-Figure 5: Radiosonde-minus-NWP $H_20$ vapor fractional (%) differences for radiosondes with moisture scores less than or equal to 1 (solid) and 2 or more (dashed).
+Figure 5: Raob-minus-NWP $H_20$ vapor fractional (%) differences for Raobs with moisture scores 0,1 (solid) and 2 or more (dashed).